Getting started with GitHub Pages: the unbelievably quick and easy guide for creating and publishing a free portfolio, blog, or website

 Let’s get this party started!

-There are two ways of getting started with your website.
+There are two ways of getting started with your free portfolio or website.
 You might be starting completely from scratch!
 On the other hand, you might have a website that you’ve already put together, but you don’t know how to use GitHub to turn it into a free website.